 Expulsion Subject to Reconsideration: Permanent termination of student status, subject to reconsideration by the Board of Trustees after a specified length of time.
-Reconsideration may be requested in accordance with the procedure for Reconsideration (See page 17-18 under Reconsideration).
+Reconsideration may be requested in accordance with the procedure for Reconsideration.

 Permanent Expulsion: Permanent termination of student status.
 There shall be no right of reconsideration of a permanent expulsion at any time.
 On its own motion, the Board of Trustees may reconsider such actions at any time.